ONLYOFFICE/office-js-api/Word/ApiWatermarkSettings/Methods/SetImageURL.md

 # SetImageURL

-Sets the image URL of the watermark.
+Sets the image URL of the watermark in the document.

 ## Syntax